httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 The term string means a sequence of non-NUL octets.

-The terms "active document", "ancestor navigables", "content navigable", "dedicated worker", "Document", "navigable", "opaque origin", "sandboxed origin browsing context flag", "shared worker", "the worker's Documents", "top-level traversable", and "WorkerGlobalScope" are defined in {{HTML}}.
+The terms "active document", "ancestor navigables", "container document", "content navigable", "dedicated worker", "Document", "navigable", "opaque origin", "sandboxed origin browsing context flag", "shared worker", "the worker's Documents", "top-level traversable", and "WorkerGlobalScope" are defined in {{HTML}}.

 "Service Workers" are defined in the Service Workers specification
 {{SERVICE-WORKERS}}.